node-red/node-red.github.io/docs/hardware/raspberrypi.md

     sudo npm install -g --unsafe-perm  node-red

-If there are any npm errors (not warnings) during install, running `sudo npm cache clean` and re-trying the install often helps.
+If there are any npm errors (not warnings, not gyp errors) during install, try running `sudo npm cache clean` and re-trying the install.

 _Note_: the reason for using the `--unsafe-perm` option is that when node-gyp tries to recompile any native libraries it tries to do so as a "nobody" user and often